Stabilizing a Queue Subject to Action-Dependent Server Performance: Main Results

-where $\tau$ lies in $\mathbb{S} \cup \{n_s+1\}$, and $\phi_{\tau}$ is a threshold policy that acts as follows: \beqa \phi_{\tau}(s, w) \Eqdef \eeqa Notice that, when the server is available and the queue is not empty, $\theta_{\tau}$ assigns a new task only if $s$ is less than the threshold $\tau$ and lets the server rest otherwise.
+Notice that, when the server is available and the queue is not empty, $\theta_{\tau}$ assigns a new task only if $s$ is less than the threshold $\tau$ and lets the server rest otherwise.

 In Section~\ref{Sec:auxiliaryMDP}, we introduce an auxiliary MDP with {\em finite} state space $\mathbb{Y}$, which can be viewed as the server state in $\bX$ when the queue size $Q_k$ is always positive.
 First, using the fact that $\mathbb{Y}$ is finite, we demonstrate that, for every $\tau$ in {${\mathbb{S} \cup \{n_s+1\}}$}, the auxiliary MDP subject to $\phi_{\tau}$ has a unique stationary PMF, which we denote by $\overline{\bpi}^{\tau}$.
 Then, we show that, for any stable system $\bX^\theta$ under some policy $\theta$ in $\Theta_R$, we can find a threshold policy $\phi_\tau$ for the auxiliary MDP, which achieves the same long-term departure rate of completed tasks as in $\bX^\theta$.
 As a result, the maximum long-term departure rate of completed tasks in the auxiliary MDP among all threshold policies $\phi_\tau$ with $\tau$ in {${\mathbb{S} \cup \{n_s+1\}}$} serves as an upper bound on the arrival rate $\lambda$ for which we can hope to find a stabilizing policy $\theta$ in $\Theta_R$.